flutter/website/src/release/breaking-changes/window-singleton.md

 view (the `window`) into which content can be drawn.
 In a multi-view world, this assumption no longer makes sense and the APIs encoding this assumption have been deprecated.
-Instead, applications and libraries that relied on these APIs must chose a specific view they want to operate on and migrate to new multi-view compatible APIs as outlined in this migration guide.
+Instead, applications and libraries that relied on these APIs must choose a specific view they want to operate on and migrate to new multi-view compatible APIs as outlined in this migration guide.

 ## Description of change